beenotung/ts-liveview/docs/developer-guide.md

 ## 💾 Database (better-sqlite3-proxy)

-The project uses `better-sqlite3-proxy` for type-safe database access.
+The project includes **SQLite** with `better-sqlite3-proxy` for type-safe database access.
+This setup is ready out of the box — no ORM or other database needed.
+You can modify to use other databases if you prefer.

+Use the proxy for type-safe CRUD and basic searching (`find`, `filter`, `pick`).
+For complex queries (joins, `ORDER BY`, `LIMIT`), use prepared statements on the underlying `db`.

 ### Setup